What is “line” as applied to art?

 - sweep and turn gracefully between endpoints and is another type of line that the eye like to follow

 - provide a more significant dynamic influence in a picture

 - are associated with comfort, familiarity, relaxation, softness, and sensuality

-- can also communicate confusion, turbulence, even frenzy, as in the violence of waves in a storm, etc.
+- can also communicate confusion, turbulence, and even frenzy, as in the violence of waves in a storm, etc.

 - occur in nature and are associated with things from the natural world, like plants and animals